Digital Marketing Strategy

 Course Number 1990

-Assistant Professor Thales Teixeira
+Associate Professor Thales Teixeira

-Winter; Q3Q4; 3 credits
+Fall; Q1Q2; 3 credits

-Consumer Marketing, Consulting, Entrepreneurship, General Management
+Consumer Marketing, Consulting, Entrepreneurship

 Course Content and Organization

+When the tools of marketing change, strategies change too.
+Digital media, and in particular social media like Youtube, Facebook, Blogs, and Twitter, represent radically new tools for reaching customers, collaborating with them, and building relationships.
+And paid search advertising tools like Google's Adsense make "free to consumer" a strategic option.
+This course examines how pioneers are using these tools to build digital marketing and Web branding strategies for large companies and small, and the course identifies techniques and frameworks to generalize from these pioneering practices.
 The career focus of students taking the course is likely to include both people with an interest in Web-based entrepreneurship, but also people interested in general consumer marketing and general management careers.
 Given the way marketing media are evolving and patterns of consumer engagement with media are changing, our goal as a class will be to anticipate trends that, while novel and relatively unexplored today, will be mainstream in the next decade.